credbull/credbull-interview/EXERCISE.md

 ## Sample Email to Candidate

-Thank you for applying for a Developer role at Credbull!
+Thank you for applying to Credbull!

 The next steps in the interview process are a Coding Exercise and Technical interview.